Planning For The Future Before The End

 - And if Shepard romanced Samantha, she promises to take her to Vancouver after the Reapers are defeated.
 Sam is not impressed. ("Not Paris.
 Not Venice.
 Vancouver."
 "It's a lovely city!"
 "You never take me anywhere nice.")

 - Homestuck: The last thing uranianUmbra does before taking her (possibly final) nap is call Roxy and confide in her: her true name, her real species, her species' nature, and the relationship between herself and her brother.
 The first and last ones are most important to this trope: if somebody says her name to her brother, he will fall asleep and she will wake up, and vice versa.
 She leaves Roxy with her name so that if she never wakes up on her own, Roxy can contact her brother and do it herself.

-- In The Simpsons "Lisa the Skeptic," Edna suggests she and Skinner have sex one last time before the end.
-Skinner agrees, but asks her to give him a bit so he can finish filling out the tardy slips.
-If the world was ending, who cares about tardy slips?
+- Played for laughs in The Simpsons "Lisa the Skeptic," Edna suggests she and Skinner have sex one last time before the end.
+Skinner agrees, but true to form, asks her to wait a little so he can finish signing some tardy slips.
+Not even a possible apocalypse can keep Skinner from upholding the school rules.